-In fact you can borrow an amount of up to $300,000.
+In fact, you can borrow an amount of up to $300,000.
 Business loans are installment loans with terms that run from one to five years They are fixed rate, with fixed monthly payments, and will be paid in full at the end of the term.
-Business credit lines on the other hand, are revolving credit arrangements, that function like credit cards or home equity lines of credit.

-Interest rates run between 8% and 32%, and there is an origination fee equal to between 0.99% and 6.99%.
-But there are no application fees, and no prepayment penalty.
+APR runs between 6.95% and 35.89%, and there is an origination fee equal to between 0.99% and 6.99%.
+But there are no application fees and no prepayment penalty.

 Where Lending Club and other P2P lenders offer business loans as part of their loan mix, Funding Circle is expressly set up to provide business loans specifically.

 Funding Circle provides business loans for a minimum of $25,000 up to a maximum of $500,000.
 Like Lending Club, business loan terms can range from one year to five years, and you can use the proceeds for just about any purpose – refinancing existing debt, hiring more employees, buying inventory or equipment, or moving or expanding your business operation.

 In order to qualify for a business loan with Funding Circle, you must have a minimum credit score of 640, and not have any bankruptcies or judgments within the past seven years, nor any outstanding tax liens or unsatisfied judgments.

 Business loans will not require any specific physical collateral, but you will have to execute a Form UCC-1 filing as well as provide personal guarantees by each owner of the business.

 Interest rates can run between 5.49% and 27.79%, and there is an origination fee that ranges between 1.49% and 4.99% of the loan amount.